Are Orchids Acid Loving Plants?

 Best Practices for Watering Based on pH

-Tailor watering practices to match your orchids’ preferences:
+Tailor watering practices to match orchid preferences:

-• Flush pots regularly to prevent buildup.
+• Flush pots regularly to prevent mineral buildup

-• Test pH routinely to optimize conditions.
+• Test pH periodically to ensure ideal range

 Adjusting pH